felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/playing-mister.png" position="center" caption="While the value of my belongings was dropping (due to selling them), I was happily enjoying my MiSTer" >}}

-Eventually, when my contacts on Facebook slowed down on the buying, I sold at a loss to [Retro MTL](https://retromtl.com).
+Eventually, when my contacts on Facebook slowed down on the buying, I struck a deal with [Retro MTL](https://retromtl.com).
 I wanted to get it over with, and I was happy to support their business.
 To be fair, they did offer me a reasonable price.

 {{< figure src="/img/hoarding-project/final-bundle.jpg" position="center" caption="The final bundle!
 I am ready to enter a new chapter of my life." >}}